 Paradise Found: Islands Off Queensland You Won’t Believe Exist

 Queensland is known for its endless stretches of gorgeous coastline, tropical climate and lush bushland that reaches from one end of the coast to the other.
-But what about the magic that lies in wait, just off the coastline?
+But what about the magic that lies in wait, just off land?

-We got to wondering just how many islands there are to explore… and we honestly were shocked to discover that there are just under 2000 islands speckled around the coast of Queensland!
+We got to wondering just how many islands there are to explore… and we were honestly shocked to discover that there are just under 2000 islands speckled around the coast of Queensland!
+Ranging from luxurious private escapes like Lizard Island and Hayman, to wild and untouched spoils that remain undisturbed, there’s an island for every kinf od traveller.

 K’gari (Fraser Island)